AdobeDocs/experience-cloud.en/help/experience-rollouts/guides/integrate/integration-steps.md

 **Other languages**

-If your stack is not listed above, integrate directly with the [Feature API V3](../../feature-api/get-feature-api-v3.md).
+If your stack is not listed above, integrate directly with the **Feature API V3** (see the Feature API section of this guide).
 Contact Experience Rollouts support if you need guidance.

 ## Web and mobile applications {#web-mobile}

 Web and mobile applications call the **Feature API V3** to retrieve feature flags for the current user and apply conditional logic in the application.

-See [GET Feature API V3](../../feature-api/get-feature-api-v3.md) for the full API reference.
+See **GET Feature API V3** in the Feature API section of this guide for the full API reference.

 ## Desktop applications {#desktop}

 Desktop applications call the **Feature API V2** to retrieve feature flags.

-See [GET Feature API V2](../../feature-api/get-feature-api-v2.md) for the full API reference.
+See **GET Feature API V2** in the Feature API section of this guide for the full API reference.

 >[!IMPORTANT]
 >